ACCA Registered

 Target operating (EBIT) margin

 If your gross profit margin is below 39%, focus on improving it before increasing owner extraction.
 That might mean raising prices, improving utilisation rates, or cutting bench time.
-Our agency profitability calculator can help you model different scenarios.
+Read our agency profitability guide for detailed benchmarks and improvement strategies, or use our agency profitability calculator to model different scenarios.
+And if you are thinking about long-term wealth rather than just annual income, your EBITDA margin is the primary driver of digital agency valuation — the same improvements that let you pay yourself more today will increase what a buyer pays you tomorrow.

 Frequently Asked Questions